fireworks358/PaediatricWETFLAG/docs/index.md

 </p>

 > [!IMPORTANT]
-> Note: uidelines are provided for reference only and may not reflect the most current recommendations.
+> Note: Guidelines are provided for reference only and may not reflect the most current recommendations.
 Clinicians must exercise their own judgment for dosing and management.
 Accuracy is not guaranteed.